You are here

 - DIAC Subcommittees: The subcommittees, often in collaboration with campus programs, support diversity, equity, and inclusion by improving or developing tools, events, and programs.
 Current members and the mission statement for each subcommittee are listed on the DIAC Members page.
 At the end of a two-year term, subcommittee members can request to continue, to move to another subcommittee, or to step down.

 Subcommittees and Meeting Times

-Meeting times for spring 2017 are set.
+Meeting times for fall 2017 are set.
 If your preferred subcommittee meets at a time that is inconvenient for you, please apply to join another committee.

 - Diversity Programming & Student Training: Alternating Wednesdays at 9 a.m.

 - Campus Climate and Outreach: Please apply if you are interested.
 Alternating Mondays at 3 p.m.

 - Community Outreach: Last Friday of each month from 9-10:30 a.m.

 - Communication and Membership: Alternating Mondays at 3:30 p.m.

 - Curriculum, Policy, and Faculty/Staff Advocacy: Alternating Wednesdays at 9 a.m.

 Please indicate your willingness to serve on a particular subcommittee by emailing the following information to firstname.lastname@example.org.